UCL/scikit-surgerydocker/README.md

 ```
 In the above command,
 `my-project` is the image name.
-`-v "$PWD/input:/project/input"` This will mount the `scikit-surgerydocker/input` directory to `/project/input` directory in the container to make the input file availabe to our python `app.py` when run in the container.
+`-v "$PWD/input:/project/input"` This parameter will mount the `scikit-surgerydocker/input` directory from docker host to `/project/input` directory in the container to make the input file availabe to our python `app.py` when executed in the container.
-`-v "$PWD/output:/project/output"` This will mount the `scikit-surgerydocker/output` directory to `/project/output` directory in the container.
-So when the app.py application write to `/project/output` in the container, we will automatically get it on docker host in `scikit-surgerydocker/output`
+`-v "$PWD/output:/project/output"` This will mount the `scikit-surgerydocker/output` directory from docker host to `/project/output` directory in the container.
+So when the `app.py` application on execution write to `/project/output` in the container, we will automatically get it on docker host in `scikit-surgerydocker/output` because of the mount.

 ### Checking the output
-To verify the processing performed in the container after executing the above command.
+To verify the processing performed in the container after executing the above run command.
 On docker host
 ```
 cd scikit-surgerydocker
 cd output
 cat file.txt
 ```

-### Finally how to package your image for sharing
+### Step 3 how to package your image for sharing
 If you would like to submit your docker image containing your Python application to a challange then two common ways are

-#### Compress the image and upload it to cloud drive
+####3.1 Compress the image and upload it to cloud drive
 ```
 # You dont need to be in scikit-surgerydocker directory.
-It will work from any where
+# The following command will work from any where

 docker save my-project:team1 > my-project-team1.tar
 ```
 This command will create the tar file of the image in the current directory by the name `my-project-team1.tar`.

-Now you can upload this tar file to the cloud drive and you can share it with any one you want.
+Now you can upload this tar file to the cloud drive (Google drive, Drop box, One drive etc) and you can share it with any one you want.

+#### 3.2 Upload it docker hub